Hajarhn/codebook-viewer/README.md

 If you use this viewer in a paper or presentation, please also acknowledge:

-> The PCNN Codebook Viewer was developed within the Post-COVID Network Netherlands (PCNN), funded by ZonMw.
+> The PCNN Codebook Viewer was developed within the Post-COVID Network Netherlands (PCNN).

 ## Contact